takavor/Video-Library-System/README.md

 ![image](https://user-images.githubusercontent.com/47959146/149541578-e12e1625-a691-4c42-bb63-0a1b2a56ab7f.png)

 * **Strategy**

 To implement filters for media selection.
+Filters include language and publishing studio, and may be combined conjunctively or disjunctively.

 * **Observer**